LaunchCodeEducation/lchs/src/appendices/terminal-commands/terminal-commands-tutorial.rst

    Chemistry$ pwd
    /MyLaptop/School/Chemistry
    Chemistry$ cd ..
-   School$ pwd
-   /MyLaptop/School
-   School$ ls
-   Chemistry    LCHS
    School$ cd LCHS
-   LCHS$ ls
-   Homework
    LCHS$ cd Homework
    Homework$ pwd
    /MyLaptop/School/LCHS/Homework

-Above, we checked our location in lines 1, 4, and 12 to keep track of where we were going.
+Notice that we used ``pwd`` again in lines 1 and 6 to check our location.
+We made the actual move in lines 3 - 5.

 If we're really confident, we can complete the move in a single
 command:

 .. sourcecode:: bash